-The popularity of light deprivation cultivation has been on the rise over the past few years.
-There are several reasons why, but key factors include higher quality yields and off-season harvest times, allowing growers who utilize this method to supply the market with a particular product when others can’t.
+The popularity of light deprivation cultivation is rising.
+Key factors for this increase in interest include higher quality yields and off-season harvest times.
+This allows growers who utilize this method to supply the market with a particular product when others are unable.

-In light deprivation growing, horticulturalists use sunlight to fuel their gardens while simultaneously employing environmental controls not seen in traditional outdoor grow scenarios.
+In light deprivation growing, horticulturalists use sunlight to fuel their gardens while employing environmental controls that aren't traditionally used in outdoor growing scenarios.

 This blend of cultivation styles allows light deprivation gardeners to combine their knowledge of indoor and outdoor growing to produce exceptional crops.
-Furthermore, light deprivation requires less electricity and allows for harvests during better weather.
+Light deprivation requires less electricity and allows for harvests during better weather.

 Finally, greenhouse kits and frames make excellent support over which to pull blackout tarps.
 Greenhouses provide growers with the ability to utilize more environmental controls than with wood frames and hoop-houses, and greenhouses have opaque walls as well as door systems, making them more attractive for privacy and security.

-The sort of tarp-pulling system one chooses for a light deprivation operation will prove to be important for the duration of a flowering cycle.
-This is because the tarp has to be pulled over the entire canopy of the garden twice a day for an entire 55- to 70-day flower cycle.
-Therefore, light deprivation cultivators have to be present twice a day, for two months solid, to ensure this task is complete.
+Choosing the right tarp-pulling system in a light deprivation operation is important for the duration of a flowering cycle.
+The tarp has to be pulled over the entire canopy of the garden twice a day for an entire 55- to 70-day flower cycle.
+This means that light deprivation cultivators have to be present twice a day, for two months solid, to ensure this task is complete.

 In the novice operation, as seen with wooden frames and hoop-houses, it’s often possible to simply pull the tarp over the frame by hand or with the aid of ropes.
-To aid in this process, growers also devise pulley systems mounted on trees and wooden poles to help with getting a tarp over a large or tall frame system.
+To help with this process, growers also devise pulley systems mounted on trees and wooden poles to help with getting a tarp over a large or tall frame system.

 Finally, greenhouse companies have designed a number of automated, less labor-intensive systems that black out daylight.
 These automated systems include motorized tarp pulley systems as well as large blinds that fold over on one another to create a completely dark environment.